repodevs/odoo-backend-theme/README.md

-# List Odoo Backend Theme Community
+# List Odoo 11 Community Backend Theme

+This branch is focused for Odoo 11 Community Backend Theme